Why to implement the crime of aggression in domestic law

 Another consideration in this regard is the principle of complementarity, which also applies to the crime of aggression.
 A State Party that does not implement the definition essentially waives its primary right to deal with aggression cases within its own jurisdiction in the future and expresses a preference for international prosecution of such cases.
 This may not be in the interest of that State, as it may prefer to take it upon itself to prosecute its own nationals for having committed a crime of aggression rather than leaving the matter to the Court.

-How to implement the crime of aggression in domestic law
+How to implement the crime of aggression into domestic law

-Implementing the Rome Statute’s provisions on the crime of aggression in domestic law has two aspects: cooperation with the Court, and incorporation of the crime of aggression in the domestic criminal code.
+Implementing the Rome Statute’s provisions on the crime of aggression into domestic law has two aspects: cooperation with the Court, and incorporation of the crime of aggression in the domestic criminal code.

 Cooperation with the Court regarding investigations and prosecutions

 The Rome Statute obliges all States Parties to cooperate with the Court and to adopt domestic laws that enable such cooperation.
-The need for such cooperation will in the future also arise with regard to the crime of aggression, once the jurisdiction is activated.
-Article 86 of the Rome Statute requires all States Parties to cooperate fully with the Court in its investigation and prosecution “of crimes within the jurisdiction of the Court”.
+Article 86 of the Rome Statute requires all States Parties to cooperate fully with the Court in its investigation and prosecution “of crimes within the jurisdiction of the Court.”
 This obligation is not limited to States Parties that ratify the amendments.
-All States Parties should therefore ensure that their domestic laws allow for such cooperation by the time the Court’s jurisdiction over the crime of aggression is activated.
+All States Parties should therefore ensure that their domestic laws allow for such cooperation.

 Incorporation of the crime of aggression in the criminal code